Oflag IV-C: Timeline

-When the final battles of the war approached the area, the prisoners became concerned at the danger, both from the SS in the town who may kill them, or from the approaching Allied forces who may mistakenly attack the castle.
-To prevent this the prisoners persuaded the German guards to surrender to them in secret and prevent the SS from entering.
-This was successful and on 16 April 1945 Oflag IV C was captured by American soldiers from 1st US Army.
+When the final battles of the war approached the area, the prisoners became concerned at the danger, both from the SS in the town who might kill them, or from the approaching Allied forces who might mistakenly attack the castle.
+They persuaded Eggers and other German officials and guards to surrender to them in secret.
+After the prisoners erected US, UK, and French flags on the castle walls, on 16 April 1945 Oflag IV C was captured by American soldiers from the 1st US Army.

 "Prominente" and notable inmates

 Among the more notable inmates were British fighter ace Douglas Bader; Pat Reid, the man who brought Colditz to public attention with his post-war books; Airey Neave, the first British officer to escape from Colditz and later a British Member of Parliament; New Zealand Army Captain Charles Upham, the only combat soldier ever to receive the Victoria Cross twice; and Sir David Stirling, founder of the wartime Special Air Service.

 There were also prisoners called Prominente (German for 'celebrities'), relatives of Allied VIPs.
 The first one was Giles Romilly, a civilian journalist who was captured in Narvik, Norway who was also a nephew of Winston Churchill's wife Clementine Churchill.
 Adolf Hitler himself specified that Romilly was to be treated with the utmost care and that: